 Image Credit: Blue Water Motel | Supplied

 Home to 17 uniquely designed rooms, Blue Water Motel also boasts a saltwater swimming pool, bike hire and it's dog friendly, so no one has to miss out.
-This re-imagined nostaglic motel is casual, cool, and is the exactly where you want to be for your next family getaway, romantic trip, or honestly, any holiday.
+This re-imagined nostaglic motel is casual, cool, and is the exactly where I personally want to be for my next family getaway, romantic trip, and honestly, any holiday.
 Once you venture inside, you'll feel the relaxing vibes wash over you, and you might just never want to leave.

 The Pink Hotel